bw7432/page_builder/README.md

 - Rows index/edit/new/show

 The forms use `form_with`, Action Text editors, and Active Storage file fields.
 These screens are intended to manage content structure, not to provide a full CMS permissions system.

+On admin index screens, delete actions are wired through Turbo-friendly HTML attributes.
+If delete confirmation is not appearing in a host app override, verify that Turbo is actually loaded in the host's `page_builder` layout and that the delete control is rendered with Turbo-aware attributes rather than plain links or custom JS.

 ## Styling